mihaiush/ldd_jail/README.md

 ```
 $ ./ldd_jail
-ldd_jail LABEL SRC [SRC1 SRC2 ...]
+ldd_jail JAIL SRC [SRC1 SRC2 ...]
 ```

-Copy all the `SRC` files/directories and their dependencies detected by ldd in `/tmp/LABEL`.
+Copy all the `SRC` files/directories and their dependencies detected by ldd in `/tmp/JAIL`.